-Students can pursue both the Jewish studies major and the Hebrew minor, or the Jewish studies area certificate and Hebrew minor.
 Students interested in a career as a Jewish educator should pursue the major in Jewish studies rather than a degree in education.
 Only students who primarily want to teach in a public school should become education majors.
 Jewish studies majors are encouraged to pursue a second major.

-The major requires at least two semesters of modern Hebrew, biblical Hebrew, or Yiddish; REL-R 245 Introduction to Judaism or HIST-H 251 Introduction to Jewish History: From the Bible to the Crusades; HIST-H 252 Introduction to Jewish History: From the Crusades to the Present; four courses in one of the following three areas: a) language and literature, b) history and society, c) religion and thought; and two additional courses outside a student's area of specialization (listed above).
+The major requires at least two semesters of modern Hebrew, biblical Hebrew, or Yiddish; REL-R 245 Introduction to Judaism or HIST-H 251 Introduction to Jewish History: From the Bible to the Spanish Expulsion; HIST-H 252 Introduction to Jewish History: From the Spanish Expulsion to the Present; four courses in one of the following three areas: a) language and literature, b) history and society, c) religion and thought; and two additional courses outside a student's area of specialization (listed above).

-The area certificate, more significant than a minor, requires eight courses from three major areas of Jewish studies.
+The area certificate, more significant than a minor, requires eight courses from the three major areas of Jewish studies.
 There is no minor in Jewish studies.

-Recommended courses for the first year for students considering a major: JSTU-H 100 (fall) and H 150 (spring); or JSTU-B 100 (fall) and B 150 (spring); or GER-Y 100 (fall) and Y 150 (spring); HIST-H 251 (fall); HIST-H 252 (spring); JSTU-J 203 (fall); REL-R 152 (fall); REL-R 210 (fall); COAS-S 103 (IFS) Popular Representations of the Holocaust.
+Recommended courses for the first year for students considering a major: JSTU-H 100 (fall) and H 150 (spring); HIST-H 251 (fall); HIST-H 252 (spring); JSTU-J 203 (fall); REL-R 152 (fall); REL-R 245 (spring); COLL-E 103 The Bible and its Interpreters.

-For more information, see the Web: www.indiana.edu/~jsp/Freshman.htm.
+For more information, see the Web: www.indiana.edu/ ~jsp/Freshman.htm.